Eye Anemia: Symptoms, Causes and Treatment options

 Potential Risks and Long-term Effects

-If left untreated, eye anemia can lead to serious complications, including:
+If left untreated, iron deficiency in eyes can lead to serious complications, including:

 - Permanent Vision Loss: Severe and prolonged oxygen deprivation can cause irreversible damage to the retina and optic nerve.